etkecc/ansible/roles/galaxy/etherpad/docs/configuring-etherpad.md

 ### Create admin user (optional)

 You can create an admin user account for authentication.
 The admin user account is used by:

-  - default HTTP basic authentication if no plugin handles authentication
+- default HTTP Basic authentication if no plugin handles authentication
 - authentication plugins
 - authorization plugins

 The admin user can access to `/admin` page.
 Authentication and authorization plugins may define additional properties.
 Note that `/admin` page will not be available, if the admin user is not created.